benpastel/benpastel.github.io/_posts/2025-04-15-code-review.md

 ## A Good Feeling
 For over four years, I worked on a stable team of three.
 Working with the same two productive and likeable coworkers for so long, we gradually built a deep trust and expectation of quick, thoughtful reviews.

 As an author, it's _JUST SO NICE_ to put up a PR, see it approved the next day with thoughtful comments, and then use your professional judgement to triage those comments, merge, and move on with your job.
 It's motivating; you want to put up the next PR faster.
-And when you're grateful for receiving fast and thoughtful reviews, it feels right to reciprocate.
+And when you're grateful for receiving fast and thoughtful reviews, it feels important to reciprocate.

 High trust has downsides: it's tempting to skim.
 A gnarly diff while the reviewer is particularly busy often got a cursory look with apology.
 And it's easy for documentation to slip, because there's so much shared understanding.